ruemisa/conquest-app/README.md

   NOTE LOG UPDATES:

-  (10-7-2018): GOOGLE API STILL HATES ME.
-Removed 2 lifecycle hooks that I recently added because it was interferring with API call for markers.
-Need to find a better solution.
-Still trapped for now.

-  Might also consider use MapBox instead of Google.
-Still finding a way to implement this cleanly.
+  (10-8-2018): SINCE GOOGLE API HATES ME, I decided to generate myself a new API key from google.
+Now it works...
+FOR NOW.

+  Removed delete button for the time being.
+  Able to asynchronously display markers upon adding point of interest.
+Huge step.
+No need to add lifecycle hooks for this.
+Just fixed my post handler.

+  Going to take a stab at the delete functionality.
+Also going to implement geo tracker to track current user's location.
+Which means, I will have loads of fun moving forward.

 #### Author ####